Avala Tower: Today

 The tower had 137,000 visitors in 2016, 155,000 in 2017 and 185,000 in 2018.
 In June 2017 the tourist complex was opened at the base of the tower.
 It includes, among other facilities, a restaurant, ethno-gallery, souvenir shop, sports fields and outdoor gym.
-By August 2017, a 105 cement prints of the people who helped the reconstruction were displayed, including those of tennis players Novak Djokovic and Ana Ivanovic and a new lift, for the parents with children and the disabled, have been constructed.
+By August 2017, 105 cement prints of the people who helped the reconstruction were displayed, including those of tennis players Novak Djokovic and Ana Ivanovic and a new lift, for the parents with children and the disabled, have been constructed.

 In 2018 the children area at the base was expanded with the elf village, consisting of houses connected by a small bridge.
 A classroom in the open was set in the pine forest and the artificial climbing rock was built.
 On 19 October 2018, a colorful decorative light on the entire tower became operational.